se-edu/learningresources/contents/shells/bash.md

 A common question many people ask is why should we learn command-line based shell as it seems to be very hard to use.
 There are tons of Graphical User Interface (GUI) tools out there, that appear to be more user-friendly and powerful.
 From my perspective, there are four major reasons to use the command line:

-- **Remote Management**: Use over remote command-line shell makes it much easier to perform tasks remotely, such as when a developer is connecting from home.
-A remote command-line shell usually requires less bandwidth, results in less lag such that we can do things faster.
+- **Remote Management**: Remote command-line shell makes it much easier to perform tasks in cloud server, such as when a developer is connecting from home.
+A remote command-line shell usually requires less bandwidth, which results in less lag so that we can do things faster.

 - **Stability**: No matter what linux distribution you are running, the command line shell is always available and usage is almost the same.
 However, GUI tools might be different in different distributions, make it very hard to learn.